aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 You can follow these [instructions](./aws-sso-setup.md) to setup AWS Single Sign-On.

-### Deploy solution CloudFormation stack
+### Solution deployment options
+You can chose several solution deployment option to have the best fit into your existing AWS environment.
+You can select network and SageMaker domain provisioning options.

+#### Network deployment options
 There are following network infrastructure deployment options:
 - **New VPC**: the solution creates a new VPC with all subnets, one public and one private route tables, NAT and Internet gateways, security groups, and VPC endpoints.
 - **Existing VPC**: you can use your **existing** VPC, a public subnet, and NAT and Internet gateways.
 No one of these resources are created by the solution in this option.
 If you use an existing VPC you can choose one of the following options:
     - **new private subnets**: the solution creates private subnets without internet access, a route table with a local route only, security groups, and VPC endpoints.
     - **use existing private subnets**: the solution creates security groups and VPC endpoints only.

-To choose one of these deployment options, provide the following CloudFormation template parameters.
+To choose one of these deployment options, provide the following CloudFormation template parameters for SAM deployment process.

 ##### New VPC
 - `VPCCIDR` (optional): CIDR block for a new VPC.
 Default is `10.0.0.0/16`
-- `SAMLBackedPrivateSubnetCIDR` (optional): CIDR block for a private subnet for SAML backend.
+- `SAMLBackendPrivateSubnetCIDR` (optional): CIDR block for a private subnet for SAML backend.
 Default is `10.0.0.0/19`
 - `SageMakerDomainPrivateSubnetCIDR` (optional):  CIDR block for a private subnet for SageMaker domain.
 Default is `10.0.32.0/19`
 - `PublicSubnetCIDR` (optional): CIDR block for a public subnet for Internet and NAT Gateways.
 Default is `10.0.128.0/20`